Lyn-liyuan/hetu/README.md

 # Hetu
 A tiny artificial neural network rust library.
 The project is a simple artificial neural network library that now supports full connectivity, ReLu, Sigmoid, Softmax activation functions.
-Subsequent will join the convolution layer and so on.
 This project uses RUST language development
 # Can be used like this
 fn main() {